 This event is free to attend for staff from AoC and AoC Sport Member Colleges, Schools/Colleges with teams in the 2020/21 British Esports Championships as well as HE organisations.
 For all others, the event costs £35 +VAT to attend, and delegates will be invoiced one week before the event.

-It follows on from an Esports in Further Education forum that also took place at Sixways Stadium last year, but promises to be bigger and better this year, with up to 150 delegates able to attend.
-In terms of spaces, teachers and lecturers will have priority and it will be first come, first served.
+The event follows on from an Esports in Education Summit that took place at Sixways Stadium last year, but promises to be bigger and better this year.

-Delegates also learnt about career pathways, how esports can increase attendance levels, promote teamwork, leadership and communication skills and help students make new friends and more.
+Delegates last year learnt about career pathways, how esports can increase attendance levels, promote teamwork, leadership and communication skills and help students make new friends and more.